 Implementing a Rate Me Feature

 When you have a published app on the Google Play Store, it is important that you get feedback from your users.
-Unless your users absolutely love or absolutely hate your app, they're not likely to go out of their way to rate your app on the Play Store.
+Unless your users absolutely love or absolutely hate your app, they’re not likely to go out of their way to rate your app on the Play Store.
 Since high ratings are indicative and predictive of the success of your app, it is critical that you nudge users into rating your app.
-This guide will go over two different methods for implementing a Rate Me feature:
+This guide covers two complementary approaches:

 Manual Rate Me Button